x0tiger/FSWD/PHP/0-Basics.md

 ###  **1. What is the big picture of web development?**

 Web development is all about building websites and web apps.
-Think of it like this:
+Think of it like this:-

 * **Frontend** → what users see: buttons, text, images.
 * **Backend** → how things work behind the scenes: login, save data, etc.